-There are Federal laws in place that limit how much creditors can take out of your paycheck.
-The amount is limited to 25 percent of your disposable earnings (after mandatory deductions) or the amount by which your weekly earnings exceed 30 times the minimum wage, whichever is lower.
-These limits vary by state as well.
+For debts that do not involve domestic support orders, federal law limits how much creditors can take out of your paycheck.
+The amount is limited to 25% of your net earnings or 30 times the minimum wage, whichever is lower.
+However, these limits can vary by state as well.

-Title III of the Consumer Credit Protection Act requires that you be left with enough to live on.
-But for many that are living paycheck to paycheck, even a small garnishment amount can have a big consequence.
-There are some types of funds that are protected from garnishment, but this area can get a bit complicated.
-If you have specific questions, it is best to ask your garnishment attorney.
+Title III of the Consumer Credit Protection Act requires that you be left with enough income to cover basic living expenses, but for many living paycheck to paycheck, even a small garnishment amount can have big consequences.
+There are some types of debts that are protected from garnishment, but this area can get a bit complicated, especially with ever-changing consumer credit laws related to the COVID-19 pandemic.
+If you have specific questions about the law, it is best to ask your Texas debt attorney.

 Will Bankruptcy Stop Wage Garnishment?